r-spatialecology/shar/paper.md

 # Summary

-Studying species-habitat associations is one tool to reveal the importance of abiotic processes in shaping the spatial distribution of species.
+Studying species-habitat associations is one approach to reveal the importance of abiotic processes in shaping the spatial distribution of species.
 Even though the `R` programming language offers many packages for spatial point pattern analysis, currently there is no comprehensive package specifically designed to analyze species-habitat associations.
 The `shar` package builds on widely used `R` packages for spatial analyses and provides an easy and straightforward way to uncover species-habitat associations.

 # Statement of need

-Species-habitat associations are a result of certain species being specialized to certain abiotic conditions [@Tilman1993] and typically result in a clustering of these species at suitable habitats [@Harms2001; @Comita2007].
+Species-habitat associations are a result of certain species being specialized to certain abiotic conditions [@Tilman1993] and typically result in a clustering of individuals at suitable habitats [@Harms2001; @Comita2007].
 Thus, analyzing species-habitat associations can help to understand the importance of abiotic processes shaping the spatial distribution of species [@Garzon-Lopez2014].
 However, since biotic processes (e.g., competition, limited dispersal) can also lead to a clustering of species, analyses of species-habitat associations need to control for potential biotic processes because they result in a violation of the independence assumption of statistical tests such as the $\chi^2$ test [@Plotkin2000].

 Ecologists use the spatial distribution of ecological objects to infer the underlying processes that shaped their distribution.
-For example, many studies use individual tree locations to infer the processes that determined their distribution [@Velazquez2016].
-A spatial point pattern contains the locations of all objects in a study area and assumes that the object locations can be described by points [@Wiegand2014].
+A spatial point pattern contains the fully mapped locations (in terms of *x*,*y* coordinates) of all individual objects in a normally two-dimensional study area and assumes that the object locations can be described by discrete points [@Wiegand2014; @Velazquez2016].
+For example, many studies use individual tree locations to infer the processes that determined their distribution [@Velazquez2016], and further examples include gopher mounds [@Klaas2000], gorilla nests [@Funwi-Gabga2012], "fairy circles" [@Getzin2015], or bacteria on leaves [@Esser2015].
 The `spatstat` package [@Baddeley2015] allows ecologists to access many methods of spatial point pattern analysis, such as summary functions and null model simulations.
 However, even though many ecological studies on species-habitat associations can be found in the literature [@John2007; @Garzon-Lopez2014; @Guo2016; @Yang2016; @Du2017; @Furniss2017], `spatstat` cannot be used to reveal species-habitat associations without larger programming efforts by the users.